Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 2. UX Testing.

-During each stage of development I would check if my application still holds up with the user stories stated in the UX section of the readme.
+During each stage of development I would check if my application still holds up with the user stories stated in the UX section of the readme and to check if development is in line with user stories created.

 Owner UX stories: